fhirbase/fhirbase-plv8/docs/overview.md

 * drop_all_resource_indexes()

 Indexes are not for free - they eat space and slow inserts and updates.
-That is why in fhirbase, indexes are optional and completely under you control.
+That is why indexes are optional and completely under you control in FHIRbase.

-Most important function is `fhir.index_search_param`, which accept resourceType as first parameter and name of search parameter to index.
+Most important function is `fhir.index_search_param` which accepts resourceType as a first parameter, and name of search parameter to index.

 ```sql